 These days, I only do panoramas when I intend to print my work.

 But in the case of this featured photo, the reason for using this panorama technique was different.
 When I was scouting a location at Niagara Falls at night, I had no intention of shooting panoramas.
 The plan was to photograph at sunrise directly into the sun through the mist, thereby featuring three main elements of the composition: the falls, sun and Rainbow Bridge.
 Understanding that shooting directly into the sun would produce photos with an extreme dynamic range of 22-24 stops, I intended to use HDR photography processing to compensate for it.

-What I did not realized was that the scene was a bit too wide and there was no way I could accomplish my plan with my 10mm lens on a Canon 60D cropped sensor.
+What I did not realize was that the scene was a bit too wide and there was no way I could accomplish my plan with my 10mm lens on a Canon 60D cropped sensor.
 The only solution I saw was to use panorama techniques.

 I shot 2 sets of bracketed photos sequences, five frames each, with an exposure ranging from -2 to +2 (-2, -1, 0, +1, +2).
-Later, I merged two sets of bracketed shots as HDR in Photomatix, and then stitched two HDR images in Photoshop.
+Later, I merged two sets of bracketed shots as HDR in Photomatix and then stitched two HDR images in Photoshop.
 See my detailed steps below.

-The main difference in my workflow was minimal use of Lightroom.
+The main difference in my workflow was the minimal use of Lightroom.
 I am a big proponent of Lightroom and I always try to stay in a non-destructive editing environment of Lightroom for as long as possible.
-As a result, in the recent years my use of Photoshop was dramatically reduced in favor of Lightroom.
+As a result, in recent years my use of Photoshop was dramatically reduced in favor of Lightroom.
 But when I was processing this Niagara Falls panorama, I hardly used Lightroom at all.
 I used Lightroom to import photos from my SD card, exported bracketed images to Photomatix, and then later exported two HDR tone mapped images for editing in Photoshop.